Tarleton students, many first-time voters, plan to vote for ‘lesser evil’

 “While a vote for Trump may be something that brings our country into chaos and stupidity, at least I know what I am getting into with Trump,” Pope added.
 “I cannot overlook the deaths that were a direct result of Clinton in Benghazi, her refusal to send them help when they were in dire need because she wanted to sweep it under the rug and the fact that she is getting away with very illegal conduct with the top secret emails she had on an outside computer.
 No one should be above the law, even our president.”

-Issues that Tarleton students cited the most in their decisions were the economy and student debt, abortion, the Second Amendment, racial and gender equality and immigration.
+Issues that Tarleton students cited the most in their decisions were the economy and student debt (and the use of student loan payoff calculator to keep track their repayments), abortion, the Second Amendment, racial and gender equality and immigration.

 “The issues that stick out to me the most are the economy and student debt.
 I am a college student who intends to further my education but how can I do that with major loans piling on my head?
 The education system has to be better,” Nwankwo said.